Th3ThirdMan/dublin-city-walks/README.md

   * The image adopts a transform and zoom element which gives depth upon opening the page.

-  * The smaller images coupled with text give more than just a visual representation, plus it gives a taste of the history of Dublin when people partake walks around the city.
+  * The smaller images coupled with text give more than just a visual representation, plus it gives a taste of the history of Dublin when people partake in walks around the city.

   <br>